-It is impossible to evaluate all important factors and their interactions in field-scale studies, therefore small plot work is initially required.
+It is impossible to evaluate all important factors and their interactions in field-scale studies, therefore small plot work is required.
 We selected three species with high yield potential (switchgrass, reed canarygrass and tall fescue) and focused on the impacts of (1) soil type, (2) soil moisture, and (3) fertility management, on yield and composition of these grass species.

 Thirty-six species blocks were established [12 blocks each of switchgrass (Cave-in-Rock), reed canarygrass (Rival) and tall fescue (KY-31)], each 20' x 60'.
 Of these 36 blocks, 18 are on a sandy site and 18 are located on a clay soil, both on the Willsboro research farm.
 It took 3 years to fully establish switchgrass at both sites.
 For biomass endophyte-infected tall fescue and high alkaloid reed canarygrass would be preferred, as both are more vigorous and persistent than their higher quality counterparts.
 No high alkaloid reed canarygrass seed is currently available, but we did find a source of endophyte-infected tall fescue.
-In the summer of 2009, 50 tillers were collected from each of the 12 blocks of tall fescue and tested for endophyte infection.
-Each block was split into six treatments in the spring of 2009.
-Prior to treatment applications all blocks were soil-sampled.
-In the fall of 2009 each individual plot was soil-sampled.
+We tested for and confirmed the endophyte infection.
 The six treatments applied to each block were:

-1) Check treatment with no additional manure or fertilizer.

-2) Dairy manure, 40 tons/a wet-basis, early spring application.

-3) Composted dairy manure, similar rate of dry matter as with dairy manure.

-4) 150 lbs/a of N fertilizer for cool-season grasses, split-applied.
-75 lbs/a for switchgrass, no P or K fertilizer.
+- 1) Check treatment with no additional manure or fertilizer. - 2) Dairy manure, 40 tons/a wet-basis, early spring application. - 3) Composted dairy manure, similar rate of dry matter as with dairy manure. - 4) 150 lbs/a of N fertilizer for cool-season grasses, split-applied.
+75 lbs/a for switchgrass, no P or K fertilizer. - 5) 100 lbs/a of 0-0-60 plus phosphorus at 50 lbs/a of 0-46-0. (same N rate as #4).

-5) Recommended rate of potassium as KCl (100 lbs/a of 0-0-60) (same N rate as #4).
+6) Recommended rate of potassium as KCl (100 lbs/a of 0-0-60) (same N & P rates as #5).